 The QCBS team includes four research professionals who help develop collaborative research, contribute to student training, facilitate network development, and participate in outreach.
 As a QCBS member, you have access to the expertise of the Research Professionals for projects in biodiversity science.
 The research professionals are

-To request the assistance of one of these specialists, please contact the research professional whose background is most related to the project, then work together to complete the brief form that follows.
-This procedure will help us to track requests for assistance.
+To request the assistance of one of these specialists, please contact the research professional whose background is most related to the project.

 QCBS guidelines for prioritizing research professional projects are as follows: